andypunt/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-23-in-exchange-online.md

 - Provision all of the domains you own.
 This is important as we limit the number of emails with unprovisioned domains that a tenant can send.

-- Add your on-premise IPs, if any, to the SPF record of any domains you send for.
+- Add your on-premises IPs, if any, to the SPF record of any domains you send for.
 This would include any unprovisioned domains you might be relaying through Office 365.

 - Verify that the outbound message wasn't identified as spam by Office 365 and routed through the [High Risk Delivery Pool](https://docs.microsoft.com/office365/SecurityCompliance/high-risk-delivery-pool-for-outbound-messages).
 Messages in the High Risk Delivery Pool won't pass SPF checks, and therefore won't be accepted by the destination email organization.